Skip to main content

 Priority order

-When the same skill name exists in multiple sources, the higher-priority source wins:
+When the same skill name exists in multiple sources, the higher-priority source wins.
+Local skills always take priority over external ones.

 A CONFLICT warning is printed for each skipped skill.
 No error is thrown — the command completes successfully.